 - Veeam Backup & Replication generates a user key based on the entered password.

 - When you start an encrypted job, Veeam Backup & Replication creates a storage key and stores this key to the configuration database.

 - Veeam Backup & Replication creates a session key and a metakey.
 The metakey is stored to the configuration database.

 - Veeam Backup & Replication processes job data in the following way:

 - The session key encrypts data blocks in the backup file.
 The metakey encrypts backup metadata.

 - The storage key encrypts the session key and the metakey.

 - The user key encrypts the storage key.

-- If you use the Enterprise or Enterprise Plus edition of Veeam Backup & Replication and the backup server is connected to Veeam Backup Enterprise Manager, the Enterprise Manager key also encrypts the storage key.
+- If you use the Veeam Universal License, (or, for legacy-based license, Enterprise or higher edition), and the backup server is connected to Veeam Backup Enterprise Manager, the Enterprise Manager key also encrypts the storage key.

 - Encrypted data blocks are passed to the target.
 The cryptograms of the public Enterprise Manager key (if used), user key, storage key, session key and metakey are stored to the resulting file next to encrypted data blocks.